Optical mosaics#

 Corrections#

-This will apply corrections on the stacked pixels to improve the quality of the mosaic.
+Corrections are applied to the stacked pixels to improve the quality of the mosaic.

 • SR: Surface reflectance improves comparison between multiple images over the same region by accounting for atmospheric effects such as aerosol scattering and thin clouds, which can help in the detection and characterization of Earth surface change.
-Top-of-atmosphere images are used if not selected.
+Top-of-atmosphere (TOA) images are used if not selected.

 • BRDF: Uses a bidirectional reflectance distribution function (BRDF) model to characterize surface reflectance anisotropy.
 For a given land area, the BRDF is established based on selected multi-angular observations of surface reflectance.
+When BRDF is enabled, the advanced view shows a BRDF Multiplier field that controls how much correction is applied (values of 3–4 usually work well; lower it if the effect is overcompensated, raise it if it is not compensated enough).

 Note